e-conomic/studylab-sessions/README.md

 * Add an empty file on Computer 1 and push
 * Clone the created Repository on Computer 2
 * Add a Java class with two empty methods to the file on Computer 2 and push
+   * Permission to repo denied
+* Add Computer 2 user as collaborator from Computer 1 on GitHub
 * Notice that the file is not automatically updated on Computer 1
 * Pull changes on Computer 1
 * Add some code in the first method on Computer 1 and push